On the border lines between the regions of distinct solution type for solutions of the Friedmann equation satisfying the Hubble condition: Abstract

 \section{Abstract}

-It is well-known that there are four distinct basic types (two Big Bang types, Lemaitre and Big Crunch type) for solutions of the general Friedmann equation with positive cosmological constant, where radiation and matter do not couple.
-The system of the case distinction parameters for a given solution contains the "critical radiation parameter" $\sigma_{cr}$, introduced in [2].
-The present note contains the solution of the equation $\sigma=\sigma_{cr}$ for solutions satisfying the {\em Hubble condition}.
-It is given in terms of two smooth function branches, expressing the cosmological constant as unique functions of the matter and radiation density, which satisfy a simple asymptotic relation w.r.t. the matter density.
-These branches are the {\em border lines} between Big Bang/Big Crunch type and Big Bang/Lemaitre type for the solutions satisfying this boundary condition.
+It is well-known that there are four distinct basic types (two Big Bang types, Lemaitre and Big Crunch type) for solutions of the general Friedmann equation with positive cosmological constant, where radiation and matter do not couple (see e.g. [2, p.7]).
+In that paper the system of case distinction parameters contains a "critical radiation parameter" $\sigma_{cr}$.
+The present note contains the constructive description of the so-called {\em border lines} between Big Bang/Big Crunch type and Big Bang/Lemaitre type for so-called Hubble solutions of the Friedmann equation by two smooth function branches, expressing the cosmological constant as unique functions of the matter and radiation density (which is considered as a parameter).
+These functions satisfy simple asymptotic relations w.r.t. the matter density.
+They are constructed as the solutions of the equation $\sigma=\sigma_{cr}$.